 Diversity Note: Hall is a gay man

-I haven’t had time to review this, but I adore it just as much.
+I haven’t had time to review this, but I adore it.
 Gabe is our crankypants in this one.
 Here’s the (condensed) blurb: “Gabe Byrne likes the simple life.
 Quiet, coffee, and the company of his horse are all he needs.
 David Meloy might be new to small-town life, but after the sudden passing of his husband, a fresh start is exactly what he needs.
 With his own vet practice and a new dog to keep him company, life is starting to feel good again.
 If only Gabe Byrne would stop insulting him in public.
 David’s a professional, so when the call comes about Gabe’s sick mare, David answers — even if it means getting stuck in a blizzard.
 Trapped together by the storm, can they look past their arguments to find a connection?
 Or will David’s conflicted feelings, Gabe’s insecurities, and the hard realities of small-town life rise to stand in their way?”

 Diversity Note: Thorn is bi.